mbuesch/transfer/README.md

 Double click on `desktop-build.cmd` to run the build script.
 The built application executable binary is `transfer-desktop-windows-x64.exe`.
 You can run it directly; typically by double-clicking it.

+### Desktop (MacOS)

+Build the application for desktop MacOS:

+Double click on `desktop-build-macos.sh` to run the build script.
+The built application executable binary is `Transfer.app`.
+You can run it directly; typically by double-clicking it.

 ### Android